Mike Averko told me that interviewing La Russophobe wasn’t my finest hour. So, I interviewed Mike as well.

 16. You’ve previously mentioned that Trans-Dniester should become independent, but Kosovo shouldn’t.
 Negotiations have begun on the future status of Kosovo.
 What do you think will be the outcome of these discussions?

 As of right now, I think the option is good for a scenario where Kosovo becomes a republic, with a constitution and monitored military wing, with the complete understanding that it remains a part of Serbia.
-This view is based on the current positions of
+This view is based on the current positions of Russia, Serbia and some other nations.
+As long as they hold firm, Kosovo independence is less likely to happen.

 17. In concluding, do you have anything to add?